Schedule of vaccinations

 FYI

-A national HPV vaccination campaign is being organized:
+A national HPV vaccination campaign is being organized in schools and health and social care facilities serving children with disabilities.

 Vaccination against tuberculosis, DTP, hepatitis B, typhoid is mandatory in professional settings where workers may be exposed to certain microbes.
 For example, the medico-social sector.